Dyzen3000/GPU-Market-Gaming-Demand-Analysis/README.md

 ### GPU Candidate Filtering

-The candidate set is restricted to GPUs with an MSRP between **$200 and $599**, as they account for 50% of the market.
-Candidate models are evaluated using performance, VRAM, and price-to-performance.
+The candidate set is restricted to GPUs with an MSRP between **$200 and $599**, as they account for 50% of the market and is a growing sector with a very wide adoption rate.
+GPUs of Mid and Mid+ Class are present in this range.
+Models are evaluated using performance, VRAM, and price-to-performance.

 ### Sensitivity Analysis